Watermarking LLM Agent Trajectories: Experimental Evaluation

 \subsection{Main Results}

-\mypara{Comparing with Baseline} Figure~\ref{fig:comparing_with_baseline} compares \method with CodeMark on Qwen-2.5-Coder-7B under \(N=1\) prompt and \(Q=8\) queries.
+\mypara{Comparing with Baselines} Figure~\ref{fig:comparing_with_baseline} compares \method with CodeMark on Qwen-2.5-Coder-7B under \(N=1\) prompt and \(Q=8\) queries.
 Across MATH, SimpleQA, and SWE\mbox{-}Smith, \method maintains high detection AUC with a single prompt, while CodeMark is near random guessing.
 Averaging over datasets, Standalone and Contextual reach \(97.8\) and \(90.8\) AUC, respectively; CodeMark averages \(55.5\).
+TPR at $1\%$ and $5\%$ FPR follows the same ranking and is reported in Table~\ref{tab:tpr_fpr} of Appendix~\ref{app:extra_exp}, where we additionally compare against three backdoor-based baselines (AutoPoison, DeadCode, and StyleTransfer); all of them fail to learn on small agent-trajectory datasets.
 As shown in the boxplots, CodeMark yields $\hat{\Delta_q}$ values near zero across all datasets, indicating that the activation key fails to increase the probability of watermark occurrence.
 Performance on SWE-Smith is relatively lower because the task is inherently more complex, leaving limited capacity for the model to learn the watermark behavior.
 Contextual watermark achieves a higher AUC than the standalone one on SWE-Smith.
 This can be attributed to the longer trajectories in SWE-Smith, in which context-dependent hook actions blend more naturally into extended action sequences.

 \mypara{Performance Preservation} We report Pass@1, average turns, and average output tokens in Table~\ref{tab:stealthiness}.
 Our watermark has minimal impact on task performance.
 On SWE-Bench, the original base model performs poorly, with Pass@1 near zero, and often fails to produce outputs in the required format, causing early termination.
 After fine-tuning on the trajectory dataset, both average turns and average output tokens for SWE-Bench increase substantially.
 Contextual watermarks achieve slightly higher Pass@1 than standalone variants, as their hook actions are conditioned on trajectory context and thus form more natural action sequences that do not disrupt the agent's reasoning flow.
 Accordingly, both \method variants have a negligible impact on fine-tuned model performance.